doetoe/ising/README.md

 Compile the executable by invoking `make`.
 This will generate the program `ising`.
 When run with a single argument `?`, usage information is displayed, namely

-    Usage: ./ising <steps> <delay (ms)> <init fraction> <seed> <prefer_txt>
+    Usage: ./ising <generations> <steps_per_generation> <delay (ms)> <init fraction> <seed> <prefer_txt> <temp>

-* <generations> (default 100000) is the number of steps you want to visualize
+* <generations> (default 100000) is the number of generations you want to visualize
+* <steps_per_generation> (default 1000) is the number of changes tried per generation
 * <delay> (default 200 ms) is the time in milliseconds that you want to wait between generations.
 You can make this as short as you want, but when it is too short to finish drawing one generation before refreshing it, it won't look very smooth.
 * <init fraction> is a number between 0 and 1 with the proportion of live cells
 * <seed> is an integer that seeds the random generator
 * set <prefer_txt> to 1 if you want to have text output, even if the framebuffer is available.
+* <temp> is the temperature in natural units (k = 1).
+Values around 1 are interesting.
+At 3 it stays pretty random, at 0.3 it only goes in one direction everywhere.

-When executed, it will display the specified number of generations, and return to the command line (note that the framebuffer contents will not be erased before it is explicitly overwritten).
+When executed, it will visualize the specified number of generations, and return to the command line (note that the framebuffer contents will not be erased before it is explicitly overwritten).
 Ctrl-C to exit prematurely.

 If you want timing information, compile `isingtime` using `make isingtime`.
 This can be executed like the other, but also as